alyssamarie0107/user-thread-lib150/REPORT.md

 ## Preemption API
-The purpose of the preemption API is to forcefully suspend a thread even during long CPU burts by the use of a timer interrupt.
+The purpose of the preemption API is to forcefully suspend a thread even during long CPU bursts by the use of a timer interrupt.
 The timer we implement in our API is configured in the function, `preempt_start();` The struct `itimerval` was what we used to make our timer fire an alarm a hundred times per second (i.e 100 Hz or 10ms).